katliang/hackbright-project/README.md

 export SPOONACULAR_SECRET_KEY="YOURKEYHERE"
 ```

-In the same file called <kbd>secrets.sh</kbd>, designate any secret key to use the app:
+In the same file called <kbd>secrets.sh</kbd>, designate any secret key to use the Flask app:

 ```
 export FLASK_SECRET_KEY="YOURKEYHERE"